makrai/notes/rothe1907-pretrainded-seq-gen.md

 ## 4.4 Abstractive Summarization 6

-* BERT SHARE and ROBERTA SHARE summaries are unequivocally better than RND 2 GPT summaries in terms of both automatic evaluations (ROUGE) and human evaluation
+* We evaluate our setups on three summarization datasets of varying characterist
+  * Gigaword (Napoles+ 2012),
+    * 3.8M _sentence_-summary training pairs.
+  * CNN and DailyMail (Hermann+ 2015), and
+    * 287k document-summary pairs
+    * bullet-point story highlights with a high degree of extraction,
+    * requiring the models to learn to copy from the source documents
+  * BBC extreme (Narayan+ 2018a).
+The Gigaword dataset
+    * 204k document-summary pairs
+    * extreme, in that the documents are summarized into single-sentence summs.
+    * high level of abstractiveness, and generating them automatically
+    * requires document-level inference, abstraction, and paraphrasing.
+* not anonymize entities
+* casing
+  * original cased versions of CNN/DailyMail and BBC datasets.
+For
+  * Gigaword: lowercased version to match the publicly available lowercased test
 * truncation
   * input documents: to 512 tokens for CNN/DailyMail and BBC, and to 128 tokens
   * summaries was limited to 128 tokens for CNN/DailyMail, 64 for BBC, and 32
 * global batch size of 128 document-summary pairs for CNN/DailyMail and BBC, and
 * number of training steps depending on the training data sizes.
 Models were
   * 500k, 300k and 200k steps for the Gigaword, CNN/DailyMail and BBC
 * standard publicly available test sets; these consists of
   * 1951 instances for Gigaword, 11490 for CNN/DailyMail and 11334 for BBC
 * We report on the ROUGE F 1 scores (Lin and Hovy, 2003); in particular
   * ROUGE-1 and ROUGE-2 for informativeness and ROUGE-L for fluency in Table 5